A Negative Number Plus A Positive Number

 Scientific Foundations

 The concept of negative numbers wasn't immediately accepted in the history of mathematics.
 Ancient Greek mathematicians, for example, largely rejected negative numbers as absurd or unreal.
-However, their utility in representing debts, deficits, and directions eventually led to their widespread adoption.
+Even so, their utility in representing debts, deficits, and directions eventually led to their widespread adoption.
 The scientific foundation lies in the ability of negative numbers to model real-world phenomena where quantities can be both gained and lost.
 In physics, for instance, negative numbers are used to represent quantities like electric charge (electrons are negatively charged) and potential energy.
 In finance, they represent debt or losses.

 History